Wines have their own glasses — so do highballs, beer, martinis, and even hurricanes. Whiskey needs it’s own glass, too.

 You may feel silly at first, but stick your nose right into the glass and smell the aroma.
 Don’t wave it in front of your face — get your nose right in there.
 Is it sweet?
 Smoky?
 Peaty?
 Does it smell like citrus?
 What else do you smell?

 Repeat the process

-Some say this process introduces you and the whisky.
+Think of this process as your introduction to the whisky.
 Say, “Hello” with one swirl and smell.
 “How are you?” with another, “Very well,” and finally, “Thank you.”
 That’s four swirl and smells.
 It really makes a difference.

 Add water, ice or nothing?

 I am of the opinion that you add a bit of cool, not cold, water.
 I know this is an unpopular choice here in Canada.

 When using a Glencairn Whisky Glass, don’t add ice.
 Straight is okay, but that little bit of water takes the burn off.

 Now you’re ready to taste the fruits (smokes, or peats) of your labour.
 You’ll notice if you tried this with a “bottom shelf” or cheap whisky, it might not taste great.
 But it’s probably better.